rfbproto/rfbproto/rfbproto.rst

     All messages following this one must not start processing until the response is sent.

-    Messages preceeding this one are unaffected and may be processed in any order the protocol permits, even being delayed until after the response is sent.
+    Messages preceding this one are unaffected and may be processed in any order the protocol permits, even being delayed until after the response is sent.

 **SyncNext**
-    The message following this one must be executed in an atomic manner so that anything preceeding the fence response **must not** be affected by the message, and anything following the fence response **must** be affected by the message.
+    The message following this one must be executed in an atomic manner so that anything preceding the fence response **must not** be affected by the message, and anything following the fence response **must** be affected by the message.